floragunncom/search-guard-docs/_content/_troubleshooting/user_roles_troubleshooting.md

 For security reasons, only the attribute names are listed, not their actual values.
 {: .note .js-note .note-warning}

-## Kibana tenants
+## Dashboards/Kibana tenants

-If you are using Kibana multi tenancy, the `sg_tenants` section lists all available tenants:
+If you are using Dashboards/Kibana multi tenancy, the `sg_tenants` section lists all available tenants:

 ```
 "sg_tenants" : {